 That's it -- for bicyclists head left or right on Nugent Rd and circle the north end of Lummi.
 It is an easy (not too hilly) 7 mile loop that takes you around Migley Point, Legoe Bay, and West Shore Drive with sweeping vistas of Rosario Strait.

-Lummi Island shore access map
+Lummi Island shore access map showing where to anchor and come ashore

 Some first mates may find the rule of twelfths handy when anchoring in the shallows off the stairway.
 Below is the link to refresh your memory of how it works.
 Don't forget that the current changes 180 degrees and may unhook you.
 I set two longish rode anchors (boat in the middle) before I take off for an extended time if I anticipate current shifts.